 These figures represent all Gold level submissions that were conferred a Gold award since the inclusion of the Post-May 2015 framework (November 2015).

-Due to the small number of Gold submissions in the April 2018 round we are not able to publish disaggregated data and success rates as this will allow applicants to be identified.
+Due to the small number of Gold submissions in each round, we do not publish disaggregated data and success rates.

 The unsuccessful number includes submissions where the institution, department or research institute met the Bronze or Silver criteria, but were offered a year’s grace of their current Gold award.